 Most people pay $0 premium for Part A. You qualify for premium-free Part A if:

-- You (or a spouse) worked and paid Medicare taxes for at least 40 quarters (10 years)
+- You (or a spouse, current, former, or deceased) worked and paid Medicare taxes for at least 40 quarters (10 years)

-If you have fewer than 30 quarters of Medicare-covered employment, your Part A premium is $518/month.
+If you have fewer than 30 quarters of Medicare-covered employment, your Part A premium in 2026 is $565/month — the full buy-in rate.

 Benefit Period Deductible